 - Look for Rebates: Research local utility rebates, and financing options.
 These can help make your overall HVAC cost more digestable.

-- Get a Professional Assessment: Don't guess on size.
+- Get a Professional Assessment: Never guess on the size of your system.
 A local Bryant dealer will perform a load calculation to determine exactly what your home needs.

 Samantha Houchin, owner of The Weather Changers in Denver, Colorado, urges homeowners to not just choose the cheapest HVAC system available, but consider multiple options due to the features and benefits of higher efficiency equipment.